magefan/module-conflict-detector/README.md

 ## License
-The code is licensed under [Open Software License ("OSL") v.
-3.0](http://opensource.org/licenses/osl-3.0.php).
+The code is licensed under [EULA](https://magefan.com/end-user-license-agreement).

 ## Other Magefan Extensions That Can Be Installed Via Composer
   ## Other [Magento 2 Extensions](https://magefan.com/magento2-extensions) by Magefan